Man fatally shot while shopping at Tennessee store

 Customers fled the store after the shooting, including the suspect, who ran to a car in the parking lot, then came back to the entrance, put a gun in a planter and told officers he was responsible for the shooting, Aaron said.

-It wasn’t clear whether Van Dyke has an attorney.
+Van Dyke was lodged in the downtown detention center.
+It wasn’t clear whether he has an attorney.

 Sign up for Daily Newsletters